Code-Institute-Submissions/artontray-PROJECT4/README.md

 An admin can unblock a user who have been blocked previously.

-If a blocked User try to log in, it will see the following page :
+If a blocked User try to log in, User will see the following page :

 ![unblock User](static/assets/images/readme-images/unblockuser4.png)